-Objective of FATCA is to prevent offshore tax evasion by persons and entities and it focuses on identifying the accounts held by US persons and entities.
-No doubt the purpose of FATCA is to serve as an oversight to prevent unlawful behavior and ensure better tax compliance.
+The objective of FATCA is to prevent offshore tax evasion by persons and entities and it focuses on identifying the accounts held by US persons and entities.
+No doubt the purpose of FATCA is to serve as oversight to prevent unlawful behaviour and ensure better tax compliance.

-Form 8938, Statement of Specified Financial Assets is filed by specified individuals and specified domestic entities along with the Annual Tax return who have interest in specified foreign financial assets and meet reporting thresholds.
-Though, often confused with FBAR FinCEN Form 114 which is filed with Department of treasury annually by US persons, Form 8938 filing doesn’t exempt from filing FinCEN Form 114.
+Form 8938, Statement of Specified Financial Assets is filed by specified individuals and specified domestic entities along with the Annual Tax return who have an interest in specified foreign financial assets and meet reporting thresholds.
+Though often confused with FBAR FinCEN Form 114 which is filed with the Department of Treasury annually by US persons, Form 8938 filing doesn’t exempt from filing FinCEN Form 114.